 Ideal Follicle Size For Normal Conception vs IUI / IVF

-However, when it comes to fertility treatments such as IUI or IVF, even eggs of 16 to 22 mm size can also be considered for successful pregnancy.
-If the follicle is small, the ovulation can be triggered using hormonal injection to increase the size, by delaying retrieval.
+For natural conception, the ideal follicle size should be 18 to 24 mm during the time of ovulation to attain a successful pregnancy.
+However, when it comes to fertility treatments such as IUI or IVF, even eggs with a follicle size for IUI ranging from 16 to 22 mm can be considered suitable for achieving pregnancy.
+If the follicle is small, ovulation can be triggered using hormonal injections to increase its size by delaying retrieval.

-• Age: The age of women shows a decreased number and quality of eggs, and this decrease will continue throughout life stages.
+- Age: The age of women shows a decreased number and quality of eggs, and this decrease will continue throughout life stages.
 After the age of 35, the women will have ovaries that can produce tiny eggs that are immature, as the ovaries will have fewer eggs.
 This is because these changes take place due to age, and the hormonal signals are poorly responsive to develop healthy and mature eggs at that time.

-• Hormonal Imbalance: Hormones are an element that enhances reproductive health and the well-being of an individual.
+- Hormonal Imbalance: Hormones are an element that enhances reproductive health and the well-being of an individual.
 They also help in the growth and maturity of the egg.
 Any disturbance in the hormones will thus adversely affect the egg’s development and size, in return affecting the reproductive hormones.

-• Lifestyle Factors: Your lifestyle and eating habits have big effects on the size of eggs produced.
+- Lifestyle Factors: Your lifestyle and eating habits have big effects on the size of eggs produced.
 Lack of vitamins and minerals causes smaller size and poor quality of eggs.

-• Chronic stress increases the levels of cortisol, which, when agitated with hormone levels, affects their growth.
+- Chronic stress increases the levels of cortisol, which, when agitated with hormone levels, affects their growth.
 Being overweight or being underweight may interfere with hormone levels and, therefore, affect the development of eggs.
 Also, excessive smoking and drinking are bad for ovarian reserve and poor quality of eggs, making them less viable.

-• Health Conditions: Women with any of these health conditions like PCOS, endometriosis, autoimmune disorders, and cancer directly affect the egg reserve.
+- Health Conditions: Women with any of these health conditions like PCOS, endometriosis, autoimmune disorders, and cancer directly affect the egg reserve.
 Such individuals are likely to show fewer or smaller eggs due to hormonal imbalance, which makes them less likely to conceive.

 Follicle Growth Timeline and Size (in mm)